jaccomoc/jactl/docs/README.md

 ### Build

+Download the source code from GitHub as a zip file or use `git` to clone the repository:
 ```shell
 git clone https://github.com/jaccomoc/jactl.git
 cd jactl
 ./gradlew build
 ```

-That will build `jactl-1.1.0.jar` under the `build/libs` directory.
+That will build `jactl-${VERSION}.jar` under the `build/libs` directory where `${VERSION}` is the current version or whatever version you have downloaded/checked out.

 To push to your Maven repository you can use `publishToMaven`:
 ```shell